-UBCs REBs are guided by the ethical principles regarding all research involving human participants as set forth in the Tri-Council Policy Statement 2: Ethical Conduct for Research Involving Humans (TCPS2).
-The TCPS2's core principles are based in the underlying value of respect for human dignity and are as follows:
+UBC REBs are guided by the ethical principles regarding all research involving human participants as set forth in the Tri-Council Policy Statement 2 (2018): Ethical Conduct for Research Involving Humans.
+The TCPS 2 (2018) core principles are based in the underlying value of respect for human dignity and are as follows:

 - Respect for Persons

 - Concern for Welfare